Hakubun Shimomura: Political views

-Shimomura is affiliated to the openly revisionist organization Nippon Kaigi, and his political views are fully consistent with the organization's agenda.
+Shimomura is affiliated with the openly revisionist organization Nippon Kaigi, and his political views are fully consistent with the organization's agenda.

 Prior to the 2012 general election, Shimomura told the magazine Apple Town that "we intend to construct a genuinely conservative administration... [such that] has only existed for about three years since the war", describing tensions with China and South Korea as a "national crisis" and stating that "the 67 years since the end of World War II have been a history of Japan’s destruction."

-In regards to comfort women, he commented in 2007 that "it is true that there were comfort women.
+In 2012, he argued that Abe "should declare that the Nanjing Massacre did not take place and the issue of comfort women does not exist.
+He should fully negate the Tokyo Trials historical viewpoint and should also visit Yasukuni Shrine".
+He made these comments in spite of remarks he had made in 2007 that "it is true that there were comfort women.
 I believe some parents may have sold their daughters.
 But it does not mean the Japanese army was involved."
 Following his appointment as education minister in 2012, he refused to comment on the issue but stated that "the government has decided to study Japan's interpretation of history, including the Kono Statement [acknowledging the army's involvement], and I would like to express my views during that process, if necessary."

+In 2007, Shimomura said in response to four upcoming films on the 70th anniversary of the Nanjing Massacre in China, "There will be various movies and exhibitions on the Nanking incident, and it is natural that we should make efforts to suggest more details of facts and prevent wrong views from spreading in China".

 Shimomura refused to intercede in a debate over the censorship of the manga Barefoot Gen, which depicts the atomic bombing of Hiroshima and Japan's culpability in World War II, by a school board in Matsue, stating that young students may not be able to understand its depictions properly.